 Can I Still Use Rogaine?

 In addition to the fact that there must be at least some follicles left, this product, or any LLLT that has been FDA cleared, can be used in conjunction with other methods to regrow hair.
-For instance, If you are using any Minoxidil product, Caffeine product, any type of root stimulator, or taking vitamin supplements, or even taking Propecia (the oral drug for men), this product can be used to amplify any of those attempts to stop hair loss and re-grow your hair.
+For instance, If you are using any Minoxidil products, Caffeine products, any type of root stimulator products, hair vitamin supplements, or even taking Propecia (the oral drug for men), this product can be used to amplify any of those attempts to stop hair loss and re-grow your hair.

 During my research, I came across this video from a young man who actually went through with hair transplant surgery (seemingly way too young, but…) In this video, he explains what comes inside the box and talks about hair loss in general.
 Here’s his quick video introducing the iGrow Laser helmet: